mumoshu/helmfile-gitops/PITCHME.md

 ---
 @title[Goals]

+---
-### Every aspect of CI/CD pipelines should be customizable
+@title[Every aspect of CI/CD pipelines should be customizable]

 Run any workflow composed of scripts and K8s pods programmed with a turing-complete language.

+---
-### Single Platform that is capable of handling both CI and CD use-cases
+@title[Single Platform that is capable of handling both CI and CD use-cases]

 Divergence between CIOps and GitOps should be small, so that we can easily and/or gradually migrate from CIOps(push-based) to GitOps(pull-based), or vice versa.

 Build upon an unviersal workflow engine or alike that is capable of achieving both CIOps and GitOps.

-### Be declarative!
+---
+@title[Be declarative!]

 Cluster operations are hard and the life is short.
 You should focus on expressing what you want to do, not how.

 Leverage declarative management.
 Rely on K8s and K8s operators to reconsile cluster states to the desired states.
 You focus on writing declarative specs of your K8s apps.

+---
-### Single Tool that is capable of both local development and remote production usages.
+@title[Single Tool that is capable of both local development and remote production usages.]

 ---
 @title[Design]